-The Certificate II in Applied Fashion Design and Technology introduces you to all facets of the fashion design and production process.
+If you love fashion, working with fabric and design and would like to progress to a career in the fashion industry, the Certificate II in Applied Fashion Design and Technology will introduce you to all facets of the fashion design and production process.

 If you love fashion, working with fabric and design and would like to progress to a career in the fashion industry, this course would be a perfect starting point.

 This is a VET Delivered to Secondary School Students (previously VETiS) course and can only be completed as part of your VCE or VCAL program.

 Timetable: Students must attend classes at Holmesglen's St Kilda Road campus on Wednesdays from 1.30pm to 5pm.

 ||Use a sewing machine for fashion design

 ||Apply quality standards

 ||Produce a simple garment